jackmaden/philosophybreak/src/pages/articles/i-think-therefore-i-am-descartes-cogito-ergo-sum-explained/index.md

 What better way to spend the night?

 But Descartes was not without reason: in his work as a mathematician, he worried that if the foundations of knowledge were not completely solid, anything built upon them would inevitably collapse.
-He thus decided that if there was reason to doubt the truth of something — no matter how slim the doubt — then it should be discarded as false. ⁣
+He thus decided that if there was reason to doubt the truth of something — no matter how slim the doubt — then it should be discarded as false.⁣

 ![Descartes](./descartes.jpg "René Descartes, meaning business.")

-With this strict criteria for truth in mind, it’s not long before — as depicted with masterful drama in his [Meditations on First Philosophy](http://www.amazon.com/gp/product/1107665736/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=1107665736&linkId=60e77f9fd4ff3c655b9bed5f1eac5124) — Descartes struggles to feel convinced by the existence of, well, anything. ⁣
+With this strict criteria for truth in mind, it’s not long before — as depicted with masterful drama in his [Meditations on First Philosophy](http://www.amazon.com/gp/product/1107665736/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=1107665736&linkId=60e77f9fd4ff3c655b9bed5f1eac5124) — Descartes struggles to feel convinced by the existence of, well, anything.

 The fact we dream and hallucinate means, for Descartes, our senses aren’t always trustworthy.
 Indeed, have you ever woken from a dream and thought, “but my God, that seemed so real”?
 Have you ever hallucinated your socks off?
 Have you ever _sworn_ to have witnessed something when someone else swears to have witnessed something else?